calamityfei/10x-cards/.ai/create-flashcards-view-implementation-plan.md

 **UI Effects**:

 - Button is disabled when no savable cards exist
-- Button shows count: "Save All Cards (3)"
+- Button shows count: "Save Cards (3)"
 - Button shows loading spinner during save operation
 - All other interactions are disabled during save